benoit-bremaud/micro-ocpp-esp32-devkitc/SECURITY.md

 If you believe you’ve found a security vulnerability in this project:

 1. Do not open a GitHub issue or PR.
-2. Contact the maintainers privately (contact info to be added here if applicable).
+2. Contact the maintainers privately at: <benoit.bremaud@vev.com>

 ---